-3. Configure a decision element to register a user.
+3. Configure a Decision element to register a user.

-The Registration decision element verifies whether secret is null.
-If it is not null, the user must register, so define Register as the outcome of the decision.
+This decision verifies whether secret is null.
+If it is not null, the user must register, so define Register as an outcome of the decision.
 Otherwise, the user is already registered and must provide only the TOTP token.
-In this case, the outcome is Get TOTP, which is also the default outcome.
+Change the label of the default outcome to Get TOTP.